 This is probably the biggest blogger turn out yet that has been hosted by Nosh On it.
 Over 40 bloggers made burgers from sliders to breakfast burgers and any and every kind you could think of.
 Check them all out HERE.
 AND at the bottom of the post is the information on the BIG giveaway that is sponsored by Broil King.

 Since I don’t eat beef, I knew I wanted to make something slightly different than the norm for a burger and I remembered I had been saving a recipe I had found years ago for ahi sliders, so I went digging through my recipe box to look for it.
-Its literally a cardboard box used for packing/moving just stuffed with recipes.
+It’s literally a giant cardboard box used for packing/moving just stuffed with recipes.
 I also have a recipe confession.
-I steal recipes.
+I used to steal recipes.
 Well, sort of.

 I used to work in hospitals and clinics and whenever I had downtime I would hunt down magazines from patient rooms to pretend I was taking them back to the waiting room when really I was taking them to our work or break room to look through for good recipes and tear them out.
 Yup.
 I am that person.
 I would rip all of the recipes out of magazines.

 The original recipe has a potato chip in each slider.
-I am not the biggest potato chip fan and I wanted to add in a little Hawaiian twist to the recipe so I went with my fave, Maui onions.
+I wanted to add in a little Hawaiian twist to the recipe so I went with my fave, Maui onions.
 And I deep fried them.
 More like flash fried, they are so thin that they didn’t take long to fry.
 I attempted baking them three times but since they are so thin the onions were burning before the coating got brown and crispy.
-So I lifted my self imposed frying ban ( Long story I attempted churros once, it wasn’t pretty, so I banned myself for life from ever frying again) and I fried these onion strings.
+So I lifted my self imposed frying ban ( Long story I attempted churros once, it wasn’t pretty, so I banned myself for life from ever frying again) and I quick fried these onion strings.
 Can I tell you I might just be back in the fry game?
 Just don’t ask for churros.

 Spicy Ahi Tuna Sliders with Crispy Maui Onions Strings #BurgerWeek